Connecting to Country

 What can’t I apply for?

 • projects that are core business or part of an organisation’s regular activity or operations.
-For example, a ranger organisation cannot apply for funding for cultural site management
+For example, a ranger organisation cannot apply for funding for site management

 • purchase of capital equipment, including instruments, equipment, software, computers, tablets (iPads) and/or uniforms